JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 ![image](https://user-images.githubusercontent.com/20827630/188342331-3ec7e39f-941e-4f47-9049-5ecff5467fe8.png)
 Source: Machine Learning with Andrew Ng - Week 9 - Anomaly Detection

 So how can the fails be distinguished from the passes in this case?
-As stated before, gaussian functions seem like a useful way to do this.
+Gaussian functions seem like a useful way to do this.

 #### Cost function for Anomaly Detection and Recommender Systems.

 A gaussian function shows a distribution of likely values where it peaks in the middle and tapers off at the ends.
 This is represented by a mean and a standard deviation.

+So one needs to choose features that can show evidence of anomolous behavior.
+This is reprsented by xi.
+Then find mean and standard deviation of all the features for the training examples.
+This is your collection of gaussian distributions.
+One for each feature of the training examples.
+Maybe for the car engine example, there will be a feature for engine noise, mechanical vibrations, fuel injection flow rate etc.

+For the new training example, each feature  of that example is compared to the appropriate gaussian distribution.
+The probabilities calculated for each feature will then be multiplied together for that training example.
+If the total probability is below the threshold epsilon value then that is an anomolous example.

+#### Making an anomaly detection system

+If one wanted to make an anomaly detection system, take a training set of good engines and use a CV scheme that includes a small set of anomolous examples.
+Once a model is refined from the CV scheme apply to a test set.

 #### Results of Anomaly Detection and Recommender systems